Kou-ding/Graph-Minor/README.md

 c o-------------o d
        Graph             Adjacency Matrix
 </pre>
-- The sum of the row's values from the adjacency matrix signify the **degree** (how many connections a particular vertex has) of the row's vertex.
+- The sum of the row's values from the adjacency matrix signifies the **degree** (how many connections a particular vertex has) of the row's vertex.
 - The diagonal contains only zeros because a vertex cannot be adjacent to itself.
 - The matrix is symmetric across its diagonal.